summerlight/anlp/proposal.md

 Our approach is to find those similar language groups in a systematic way by LID and gradually specialize identifiers to each language group by taking specific linguistic knowledge into account.
 This allows us to break down a hard problem of LID with more than 100 languages into small modularized problems and incrementally improve the overall performance with ease.

 Meanwhile, multilingual documents make the problem complicated.
-Previous works on multilingual identification are done mostly on a document level[1][1][2][2] and there have been only a few attempts on identifying multiple languages in a fine-grained way[3][3][4][4].
+Previous works on multilingual identification are done mostly on a document level[1][1][2][2] and there have been only a few attempts at identifying multiple languages in a fine-grained way[3][3][4][4].
 As our approach requires exact spans of each language, we will treat it as a sequence-labeling problem.

 ## Method